HaipengU/Hugo_website/content/home/about.md

 # About me

-I am a Ph.D. candidate in the [Morota Lab](http://morotalab.org/) at the Department of Animal and Poultry Sciences at Virginia Polytechnic Institute and State University.
-My overarching research interest is to leverage statistical methods and bioinformatics to better understand the genotype-phenotype map in animal and plant genetics.
+I will join [Dr. Jack Dekkers' lab](https://www.ans.iastate.edu/people/jack-c-dekkers) this August as a postdoctoral research associate in the Department of Animal Science at Iowa State University.
+My research topic will be focusing on the integration of biological and whole-genome prediction models.
+My Ph.D. research in [Dr. Gota Morota's lab](http://morotalab.org/) at Virginia Tech centered on designing and modeling high-throughput phenotyping data in quantitative genetics and image analysis in computer vision.
+My overarching research interest is to understand the genotype-phenotype map in animals and plants using computational genetics.
 Particularly, I am interested in developing and applying statistical methods to the whole-genome prediction of complex traits, genome-wide association analysis, high-throughput phenotyping data analysis, and image analysis.